-Who is this person that opposed Paul so strongly and was put out of the church?
+Who was Paul’s opponent who was put out of the church?
 In 2 Corinthians 7:12 Paul says this person has wronged him, using a participle, τοῦ ἀδικήσαντος.
 The verb ἀδικέω as the sense mistreatment or injury, but the damages are to Paul’s reputation and honor rather than physical harm.
 The verb is used in Philemon 18 to refer to the damages which Onesimus might have caused when he left Philemon’s service.

 The most common suggestion is the man is the incestuous man from 1 Corinthians 5.
 In 2:9 and 7:12 Paul refers to the fact he has already written to the church about this man, and we know from 1 Corinthians Paul did in fact recommend the incestuous man be expelled from the congregation.
 There is a connection between 1 Cor 5 (hand him over to Satan) and this passage, and it is very appealing to read this as saying that the incestuous man repented and returned to the church a changed man.